bsiegert/BulkTracker/README.md

 report from the given URL.
 The report is split into records and saved in the datastore.
 The web UI allows examining aggregate and per-package results.

+The main program and the App Engine configuration is located in the `app/` subdirectory.

 This is an open project.
 Drop me a line if you are interested in participating!